Covid: 10,772 new cases, 788 in hospital; changes to death reporting

 There are also 788 people in hospital.
 One in 20 people reporting to a hospital has Covid.

-"At this stage we are expecting an increase in cases and hospitalisations," Bloomfield said at this afternoon's Covid update.
+"At this stage we are expecting an increase in cases and hospitalisations," Bloomfield told reporters at this afternoon's Covid update.

 Bloomfield said from public surveillance testing, including wastewater results, it was estimated that half of all positive Covid cases were going unreported.